Meeting Your Child’s Financial Needs

 In every case that involves children, there will be a child support component.
-Child support can be calculated in a very formulaic manner using the Maryland Child Support Guidelines if the parents qualify based upon their combined gross income ($15,000.00 per month).
-The child support guidelines take into consideration a limited amount of information from the parties, including, gross income and child-related costs such as daycare and health insurance.
+Child support can be calculated in a very formulaic manner using the Maryland Child Support Guidelines if the parents qualify based upon their combined gross income (under $15,000 per month).
+The child support guidelines take into consideration a limited amount of information from the parties, including gross income and child-related costs such as day care and health insurance.
 This information must be verified in a number of ways to ensure that the child or children’s basic needs are being met.
 Of course, the time-sharing arrangement between the parties is also a factor considered by the Maryland Child Support Guidelines.
 Notwithstanding the child support guidelines, there are circumstances that dictate an upward or downward deviation from the recommended child support obligation under the guidelines.
-In these instances, it is incredibly important to have an attorney experienced and familiar with the circumstances justifying deviation from the guidelines, and the ability to present the case properly to the court if litigation on the issue is needed.
+In these instances, it is incredibly important to have an attorney experienced and familiar with the circumstances justifying deviation from the guidelines, so they can present the case properly to the court if litigation on the issue is needed.